CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 - `Invalid negative values for colours no longer crash the game`
 - `Fixed missing line breaks in the Game Summary console`
+- `Better error reporting on player agent crash`
+- `Multiple commands can now be launched with CommandLinePlayerAgent`

 ## 3.4.8